ouspg/CloudAndNetworkSecurity/2.Network_Security_2/README.md

 **1) Fetch the new_network setup branch**

-You can fetch the lab2 branch and checkout to it in the same repository.
+You can fetch the lab2 branch from the https://github.com/lsuutari19/network_sec_platform repository and checkout to it.
 ```
 git fetch origin lab2
 git checkout lab2